TechNickAI/AICodeBot/README.md

 It's also not a "build a site for me in 5 minutes" tool that takes a well constructed prompt and builds a scaffold for you.
 There are [other tools](https://github.com/AntonOsika/gpt-engineer) for that, Instead, AICodeBot is built to work with existing code bases and help you improve them at the git-commit level.
 It's designed to multiply the effectiveness of capable engineers.

-## Current features - how you can use it
+## Current features - how you can use it today

 ### AI-Assisted Git Commit

 `aicodebot commit` will run pre-commit for you to check syntax, and then generate a commit message for you based on the changes you've made.
-In about as much effort as typing "fix bug" for the commit message, you will get a high quality commit message that describes the change.
-It will also commit the changes for you once everything checks out.
+In about as much effort as typing "fix bug" for the commit message, you will get a high quality commit message that thoroughly describes the change.

 ### AI-Assisted Code Review

 `aicodebot review` will run a code review on your code and suggest improvements.
 By default it will look at [un]staged changes, and you can also supply a specific commit hash to review.
-It's goal is to suggest how to make the code better, and we've found that it often teaches us new things about our code.
+It's goal is to suggest how to make the code better, and we've found that it often teaches us new things about our code and makes us better programmers.
 It's not perfect, but it's a great way to get a second set of robot eyes on your code.

 ### AI-Assisted Debugging

 `aicodebot debug $command` will run the command and capture the log message.
-It will pass the error message, stack trace, comand output, etc. to the AI and respond with some suggestions on how to fix it.
+It will pass the error message, stack trace, command output, etc. to the AI and respond with some suggestions on how to fix it.
 It saves a trip to stackoverflow in a separate window, allowing you to stay in terminal with all the context.

 [![PyPI version](https://badge.fury.io/py/aicodebot.svg?0.6.2)](https://badge.fury.io/py/aicodebot)